High-Protein Overnight Oats

 1. Combine the base ingredients

-In a mason jar or container with a lid, add rolled oats, almond milk, Greek yogurt, protein powder, chia seeds, honey, and salt.
-Stir until fully combined.
+In a mason jar or small bowl, add the rolled oats, almond milk, Greek yogurt, protein powder, chia seeds, honey, and salt.
+Stir well until everything is evenly combined and no dry oats remain.
+If you prefer, you can mix the ingredients in a bowl first and then transfer the mixture to a jar.

 2. Add flavor boosters

-Mix in cinnamon, cocoa powder, or fresh fruit if desired.
+Sprinkle cinnamon, cocoa powder, or additional fruit between the layers if desired.

 3. Refrigerate overnight